vladimirvivien/streaming-runtime-go/docs/joiner-component.md

 # Joiner

-The `Joiner` joins streaming elements from two `Stream` components within a specified time window.
+The `Joiner` component joins streaming elements from two `Stream` components within a specified time window.

 * Originally, it will only support tumbling window
-* Supports only left-join semantics when applying join expressions
-* Supports only JSON-encoded date
+* Supports only JSON-encoded data
-* Ability to specify an expression used to join the data
+* Support for data selection and data filtering expressions

 ## Joiner example